There are many different things which can get in the way of employees acting on a message.

 - Let me explain that to you again vs. Could you please recap what we have covered so far?

-Remember: in order for people to be receptive to what you are saying, and in order for your communication to be effective, then you should always focus on powerful, positive phrasing as opposed to negative phrasing.
+Remember: in order for people to be receptive to what you are saying, and in order for your communication to be effective, you should always focus on powerful, positive phrasing as opposed to negative phrasing.

 This can easily be accomplished by paying close attention to the words you choose.